BlockChasers/unstuff-pihole/README.md

 Of course, you can use your own wordlist, just replace mine using the same name, or if you're feeling up to it, modify the code for the new filename (should be easy)

+**WARNING:** This will remove some TLD's (ex. "is" is a TLD but also a common word) but it is better than nuking your entire blocklist.

 Enjoy ;)

 ## Usage